meera-ramesh19/meera-ramesh19/README.md

 Hi there, I'm Meera Ramesh 👋
-I am a Software Engineer/Web Developer 🚀 from NYC.
+I am a Software Engineer/Full Stack Developer 🚀 from NYC.
 I am proficient in both Frontend development and Backend development.
 I have extensive knowledge in HTML, CSS, Javascript, Node.Js, MongoDB, and PostgresSQL.
 I have dabbled and interested in Data Visualization tools such as PowerBI,Tableau.
 As a software engineer, I am a lifelong learner who is dedicated to deliver solutions to improve efficiency and will deliver the best possible solutions for you.